 C Administration burdens have grown exponentially for reasons of enforcement, combatting fraud or security.
-At the same time, EU policy has failed to support businesses in making rules easier by developing one-stop-shop, exemption in cases or disproportionate burdens, standardized forms.
+At the same time, EU policy has failed to support making rules easier by developing one-stop-shop, exemption in cases or disproportionate burdens, standardized forms.

 D The live performance sector is a highly labor intensive sector.
 It is - due to its characteristics of constant innovation, creation and creativity - also a highly geographical and job mobile sector.
 This requires a level playing field for employers and those in the sector.

 Let's shape a 2019-2024 legislative term that continuously improves concerns or live performance, so that it can move forward and thrive in the years ahead!